RMK

 Add your default keymap

 After adding the layout of your keyboard, the default keymap should also be updated.
-The default keymap is defined in src/keymap.rs, update keyboard matrix constants and KEYMAP according to your keyboard.
-RMK provides a bunch of useful macros helping you define your keymap.
-Check out keymap_configuration chapter for more details.
+The default keymap is defined in src/keymap.rs, update keyboard matrix constants and add a get_default_keymap() function which returns the default keymap of your keyboard.

 Define your matrix